lit/lit/docs-src/guide/03-how-it-works.md

 Tags are functions that take the literal strings of the template and values of the embedded expressions, and return a new value.
 This can be any kind of value, not just strings. lit-html returns an object representing the template, called a `TemplateResult`.

-The key features of template tags that lit-html utilizes to make updates fast is that the object holding the literals strings of the template is _exactly_ the same for every call to the tag for a particular template.
+The key feature of template tags that lit-html utilizes to make updates fast is that the object holding the literal's strings of the template is _exactly_ the same for every call to the tag for a particular template.

-This means that the strings can be used as a key into a cache so that lit-html can do the template preparation just once, the first time it renders a template, and updates skip that work.
+This means that the strings can be used as a key in a cache so that lit-html can do the template preparation just once, the first time it renders a template, and updates skip that work.

 ## HTML `<template>` Elements

 A `<template>` element is an inert fragment of DOM.
 Inside a `<template>`, script don't run, images don't load, custom elements aren't upgraded, etc. `<template>`s can be efficiently cloned.
 They're usually used to tell the HTML parser that a section of the document must not be instantiated when parsed, and will be managed by code at a later time, but it can also be created imperatively with `createElement` and `innerHTML`.

-lit-html creates HTML `<template>` elements from the tagged template literals, and then clone's them to create new DOM.
+lit-html creates HTML `<template>` elements from the tagged template literals, and then clones them to create new DOM.

 ## Template Creation